-- Seasoning: Use seasoning that does not have any gluten-containing ingredients.
+Don’t forget to use seasoning that does not have any gluten-containing ingredients.

-- Butter: Have a separate butter dish for gluten-free items.
+Make sure you have a separate butter dish for gluten-free items.

 If you’re wondering what alcohol is safe to sip, here are some tips to ensure your festive drink(s) are safe.